cairo-by-practice/cairo-by-practice.github.io/src/ch05-00-structs-to-structure-related-data.md

-# Using Structs to Structure Related Data
+#  Structs to Structure Related Data

  Structs are custom data types for organizing related values into a meaningful group.